bbatsov/batsov.com/_pages/quotes.md

 > If you are anxious, you are living in the future.  <br>
 > If you are at peace, you are living in the present. <br>
 >
-> – Lao Tzu
+> –- Lao Tzu

+> Plans are worthless, but planning is everything.
+>
+> -- Dwight D. Eisenhower

 ## Programming

 > The tools we use have a profound (and devious) influence on our thinking habits, and, therefore, on our thinking abilities.
 >
-> — Edsger W. Dijkstra
+> —- Edsger W. Dijkstra

 > Lisp isn't a language, it's a building material.
 >